 First, it’s important to point out that we don’t yet know what triggers an Instagram shadow ban.
 It could be a manual restriction put in place by an Instagram administrator, or it could be something triggered automatically by an algorithm detecting user behaviour.

-Here’s how an Instagram shadow ban works and how it happened to me.
+If you’ve ever asked yourself, “did Instagram shadow ban me?”, here’s how an Instagram shadow ban works and how it happened to me.

 About six months ago, I noticed that my small but steady gains of Instagram followers had dried up, and in fact my follower count remained stagnant or slowly decreased day by day.
 It wasn’t too long after that when I realized that nearly 100% of my likes were coming from users who already followed me.
 While it’s quite normal for a majority of likes to come from existing followers, I could always count on effective and relevant hashtagging to drive a few new eyeballs towards my posts.
 But that dried up and I wasn’t sure why.